anthonywendt/uds-in-my-nucs-n-crannies/README.md

 Disconnected
 - Update and run `dummy-nic.sh` This will set up dummy route with the original IP and restart RKE2
 - RKE2 cluster should be back :fingers-crossed:
-- Deploy uds-core, ai4ns, swf bundles.
+- Deploy uds-core, lfai, swf bundles.
 This can also happen while connected if you wish
 - Connect to machine via thunderbolt network connection
 - ssh into machine through that connection and show all the things